Our simple and easy charoset recipe is perfect for Passover, or a sweet snack any other time of the year.

 My grandma understood our family better than anyone else.
 When it came to Passover eating, she knew we all loved the sweet treats.
 We consumed them traditionally during the seder and then savored them for the entire week.
-Therefore, instead of the traditional charoset recipe with about 3 apples, Grandma’s charoset fed us for days.

 Charoset is one of the six items on a seder plate during the Jewish holiday of Passover.
 Each item represents a part of the story of the Passover.
-The seder retells the story each year.
-They can be huge community events with even hundreds of people, or small intimate family gatherings.
-It’s the traditions that are important.

 Charoset pronunciation: Kha-RHO-set

 The charoset represents the mortar used by the Hebrew slaves to make the bricks.
-It is initially eaten with the bitter herbs called the maror (horseradish).
+It is initially eaten with the bitter herbs called maror (horseradish).
 In our family, there is always leftovers, and we enjoy it all week on our homemade Matzo.

 Charoset Recipe